aimeos/aimeos-docs/src/cronjobs/create-job-controller.md

 ```
 Controller/Jobs/Product/Export/Standard.php
 ```
-maps to
+maps to:
 ```
 Aimeos\Controller\Jobs\Product\Export\Standard
 ```

-For new implementations that are not an alternative to an existing ones, you should always use "Standard" at the end to show that it's the default implementation.
+For new implementations that are not an alternative to an existing implementation, you should always use "Standard" at the end to show that it is the standard implementation.
 This makes it easy to replace your implementation by an alternative one, e.g. *Aimeos\Controller\Jobs\Product\Export\Myexport* only by configuration.

 Furthermore, you need to extend from the base abstract class *Aimeos\Controller\Jobs\Base* to have access to the context and to some helper methods for functionality that is commonly used.
 Finally, implementing the *Aimeos\Controller\Jobs\Iface* interface makes your class a job controller recognized by the core.